-have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level; Or received credit for an English course in whi
+have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level;

-English course in which a grade of B- or better was achieved.
+received credit for an English course in which a grade of B- or better was achieved.

 Note: the exemption must be replaced with a 3-credit course in any discipline at the junior/senior (200 to 400) level.